metrorailings/OwlBlog/content/posts/week-4-insights.md

 Drew Brees is nailing some fantastic passes here against Detroit's porous zone coverage.

 New Orleans is playing with a passion here.
 Never bet against a solid head coach coming off a painful loss.

+***

+## Ravens @ Football Team

+***

+## Patriots @ Chiefs

+New England's rushing offense is at that point where it's finely tuned.

+Kansas City's cornerbacks stick to their assigned receivers like glue.

+Excellent coaching from Andy Reid and Patrick Mahomes, seeing an opportunity to exploit some horrifically bad refereeing to screw over the Patriots.